catarina-moreira/Structure_Learning_Study/reading_group/sessions/2023_07_03/Castelletti_and_Peluso_2022.md

 The step-by-step details of the MCMC scheme provide a systematic approach to explore the space of possible configurations and estimate the posterior distribution [1].

 [1] Peluso, S., & Consonni, G. (2022).
 Bayesian Learning of Interventional Directed Acyclic Graphs.
 Journal of the American Statistical Association, 1-15.

+## Simulation

+To assess the performance of our method, we construct various simulated settings by varying the number of variables $q \in \{20,40\}$, the sample size of each dataset X(k) with increasing values $n(k) \in \{10, 20, 50, 100, 200, 500\}$, for a number of interventions (datasets) $K = 4$.

+For comparison, the authors include

+- the *Unkown Target Interventional Greedy Sparsest Permutation algorithm*
+- Algorithm 1 of He and Geng (2016)
+- Baseline node-wise regression approach (Han et al, 2016).
+- include the *Greedy Interventional Equivalence Search* method from Hauser and Buhlmann (2012) implemented using the extended Bayesian Information Criteria (EBIC, Foygel and Drton, 2010).

+## Results

+In the simulation studies, the MCMC scheme showed a tendency of better recovery of the true graphical structure as the amount of available data increased.
+Overall, the Bayesian method (Bayes) outperformed the benchmark methods in terms of target and structure learning, except for a specific scenario with small sample sizes where a benchmark method performed better when the true targets were known [1].

+The real-data analysis focused on protein signaling data, where measurements of phosphorylated proteins and phospholipids were collected after stimulatory cues and inhibitory interventions.
+The Bayesian method was applied to analyze the data and estimate the posterior probabilities of intervention for different genes under drug treatments.
+The results showed that only a few genes exhibited high posterior probabilities of intervention under certain treatments, indicating their potential association with the interventions [5].

+The results demonstrate the effectiveness of the MCMC scheme and the Bayesian method in learning network structures and identifying intervention targets, both in simulated scenarios and real-world data analysis [1][5].

+[1] Peluso, S., & Consonni, G. (2022).
+Bayesian Learning of Interventional Directed Acyclic Graphs.
+Journal of the American Statistical Association, 1-15.

+[5] Castelletti, F., & Peluso, S. (2022).
+Network Structure Learning Under Uncertain Interventions.
+Journal of the American Statistical Association, 1-12.